Supercar Culture & Exotic Collections

 Thailand as a Regional Customisation Hub

 Thailand is widely regarded as South-East Asia's leading centre for automotive customisation.
-Lower labour costs compared to Japan, Australia and Singapore, combined with a deep talent pool of skilled fabricators and painters, attract clients from across the region who ship vehicles to Bangkok workshops for bespoke modifications.
+Lower labour costs compared to Japan, Australia and Singapore, combined with a deep talent pool of skilled fabricators and painters, attract clients from across the region who ship vehicles to Bangkok workshops for commissioned modifications.

 The Body-Kit Industry